Want to Attend?

 - Works may be science fiction, fantasy, horror, or of ambiguous genre such as slipstream, alternate history, steampunk etc. (for adults or children).
 Complete stories, partial stories and novel excerpts are acceptable; extracts should be accompanied by leading and/or trailing synopses where appropriate.

-- The maximum allowance is 15,000 words.
-This may be split between more than one work, e.g. a 5,000-word story and a 10,000-word novel chapter.
+- Aim for around 10,000 words in one or two pieces.
+The maximum allowance is 12,000 words inclusive of all synopses.
+This may be split between more than one work, e.g. a 5,000-word story and a 6,000-word novel chapter.
 However, we prefer no more than two separate works please.
+Of course if your submissions are less than 10,000 words, that's fine.
+A 3,000 word story coupled with a 1,000 word flash piece is perfectly acceptable, or you can choose to submit one longer item.

 - If you have not previously circulated your MS by email, please bring sufficient paper copies for all participants.
 Correct double-spaced manuscript format isn't necessarily required, especially if you need to save weight in your suitcase.
 No one is going to crit the format as long as it's clear and readable.
 You will be informed beforehand how many people are expected to attend the workshop.
 Even if you have distributed your MS in advance, a spare paper copy can be useful.